Welcome to the Year 6 page!

 As the year progresses, we may choose to send home specific tasks, linked to our learning in class.
 For example, we are likely to send arithmetic papers closer to our SATs.
 We will not be sending spellings home because we will be learning these in class altogether.

 Please remember that our site is a mobile-device free site.
-This means that no devices should be used on our site by any children or adults in order to keep our children and our community safe.
+This means that no devices (including phones, smartwatches or any other electronic device) should be used on our site by any children or adults in order to keep our children and our community safe.

 We know that some children will need to bring their phones in to school - this is fine but we have guidelines to follow when doing so.
 Firstly, we need parental permission through a form available in the office.
 This way we know which children should or should not have their devices in school.
 Phones must be switched off at the start of the day before they enter the school gates.
 They are then given in to their class teacher and stored securely for the duration of the school day.
 At the end of the day, they are given back to the children but they must not turn their phone on until they leave the school gate.